The University of South Dakota

 He serves as the graduate program director for the Chemistry Department, and serves on several University committees that include: University Scholarship Committee, and the Graduate Council.

 In addition, he serves as the Secretary of the Sioux Valley section of the American Chemical Society (ACS).
-He served as the Program Co-Chair of the Energy and Fuel Division of ACS for the fall 2013 ACS meeting and as Program Chair for the spring and fall meetings of the ACS in 2014.
+He served as the Program Co-Chair of the Energy and Fuel (ENFL) Division of ACS for the fall 2013 ACS meeting and as National Program Chair for ENFL division for the year 2014.

 He has supervised two Doctoral Dissertation, eleven Masters Theses, and eight undergraduate Honors Theses at USD.
-Thirty undergraduate students that include 2 Goldwater Scholars, 4 NSF Graduate Research Fellows, 2 National Defense Science and Engineering Grant (NDSEG) Awardees, 1 National Health Corps scholar, 1 NASA National Aeronautics Scholar, and 1 NCAA post-graduate scholar have pursued undergraduate research under his direction.
+Thirty one undergraduate students that include 2 Goldwater Scholars, 4 NSF Graduate Research Fellows, 2 National Defense Science and Engineering Grant (NDSEG) Awardees, 1 National Health Corps scholar, 1 NASA National Aeronautics Scholar, and 1 NCAA post-graduate scholar have pursued undergraduate research under his direction.

 Graduate students from his group have been awarded nationally competitive grants from the International Precious Metal Institute, Sigma-Xi Grants-in-Aid-Research Awards, and research grants from USD.

-His current group consists of 4 Ph.D., 2 M.S., and 2 undergraduate students.
+His group consists of currently 4 Ph.D., 2 M.S., and 2 undergraduate students.